What is Premium on Common Stock?

 The account is listed on the equity section of the balance sheet and just below the common stock account.

-- Every firm should strictly note that stock premium is a non-distributable reserve and can be used exclusively purposes as defined in the by-laws of the company.
+- Every firm should strictly note that the stock premium is a non-distributable reserve.
+It can be used exclusively for a purpose as defined in the company’s by-laws.
 It cannot be considered for any other purpose.

 Let us look at an extensive example with its impact on both the Journal and the Balance Sheet:

-Andy Chemicals Ltd. was having an authorized capital of $10,00,000 divided into 1,00,000 shares of $10 each.
+Andy Chemicals Ltd. had an authorized capital of $10,00,000 divided into 1,00,000 shares of $10 each.
 They issued 35,000 shares to the directors and 50,000 shares to the general public at a premium of $1 per share.
-Subscriptions were received completely and these shares were allotted.
+Subscriptions were received completely, and these shares were allotted.

 Securities Premium Account

-This Stock premium account has been created for specific purposes and various laws across the state that this account should only be used for such specific purpose and no other activity.
+This Stock premium account has been created for specific purposes.
+Various laws across the state that this account should only be used for such a specific purpose and no other activity.

 The account is used for the following purposes:

 - Issuance of fully paid-up bonus shares to the existing stakeholders.
-It should be noted that this cannot exceed the limit of the unissued shared capital of the firm.
+It should be noted that this cannot exceed the limit of the unissued share capital of the firm.

-- It should not be used for dividend payment
+- It should not be used for dividend payments.

-This has been a guide to Premium on Stock.
-Here we discuss how to account for Stock Premium on Balance Sheet along with practical examples and explanation.
+This article has been a guide to what is Premium on Stock.
+Here, we explain the concept with an example, accounting process, and securities premium account.
 You can learn more about accounting from the following articles –